MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-sql-cross-warehouse-query-editor.md

 ---
-title: "Data warehouse tutorial: certain points in time."
+title: "Data warehouse tutorial: Create a cross-warehouse query in a Warehouse"
-description: "In this tutorial, you will use the SQL query editor to write cross-warehouse query."
+description: "In this tutorial, learn how to work with the SQL query editor to write cross-warehouse query."
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ms.reviewer: prlangad
-ms.date: 11/10/2024
+ms.date: 12/29/2024
 ms.topic: tutorial
 ms.custom:
   - build-2023